andrerferrer/several-children-as-checkbox-demo/README.md

 # GOAL

-This is a demo to show-case how to create models with tags in a rails app.
+This is a demo to show-case how to create a form for a model with checkboxes for another associated model in a rails app.

 It was created from [this repo](https://github.com/andrerferrer/filter-by-tags-demo).